Tools

 -a address, --size=address [=0 by default] Start address in the flash to write the data.

--s size,--size=size [=0 by default] Data size to write.
-If it is not specified or equal zero then it is a size of the file.
+-s size, --size=size [=0 by default] Data size to write.
+If not specified or zero, the size of the input file is used.

--m,--size [no by default] Enable calculate md5 checksum for the written data and print it out.
-If it is not specified the tool out nothing.
+-m, --size [no by default] Calculate the MD5 checksum for the written data and print it.
+If not specified, the tool prints nothing.

--N,--noverif [verify by default] Skip a writing data verification.
-If it is not specified the tool reads back written data and compare with original.
+-N, --noverif [verify by default] Skip verification of the written data.
+If not specified, the tool reads back the data and compares it with the original.

 Sample run of writing a file to the device: